dario-vega/demo-lab-baggage/Instructions.md

 ## Step 6.
 Create the NoSQL Tables -

-guidelines are provided in  [./privs/dynamic-group](./privs/dynamic-group) directory
+guidelines are provided in [demo-lab-baggage deployment steps](README.md) section of README

 ## Step 7.
 Create the Function Application - nosql_demos